khan4019/angular-interview-questions/README.md

 1. How would you make use of ngOnInit()?
 1. How would you cache an observable data?
 1. How will you inject header
+7. How you create custom pipes
 1. How would you create a custom pipe?
 1. How would you pass data from a parent component to a child component?
 1. How would you pass data from a child component to a parent component?
 1. How would you cache observable data?
 1. How do you mock a service to inject in a unit test?
 1. How do you mock a module in a unit test?
+6. How would you run unit test?
+2. How will you protect a route for authorized user only

 ### Core Concepts Understandability Questions